aChrisYouKnow/Table-Test/README.md

 (Information on how to request updates for existing tables – to be added)

-## 🔗 Useful Links

-(A collection of useful links and resources – to be added)

 ## 📜 License

 ComparisonTables is open source and made available under the MIT License.